maleksal/rythmize-api/README.md

 # rythmize-api
 ## Introduction:
 Rymthize is a web based application that enabels you to transfer your music between music streaming services.
 This project is an End-of-year graduation project, required by Holberton School.

-> This repo represents rythmize-backend, you can see our frontend repository [HERE](https://github.com/SeifJelidi/rythmize-frontend/).
 - Blog post about our journey [HERE]()
 - Linkdin profile: [Malek Salem](https://www.linkedin.com/in/malek-salem)
 - Our deployed API: https://rythmize.herokuapp.com/